osstotalsoft/nbb/src/Tools/Serilog/README.md

 # Serilog tools

-NBB serilog tools provide enrichers and sinks for NVBB.
+NBB serilog tools provide enrichers and sinks for NBB.

 The package [`NBB.Tools.Serilog.Enrichers.ServiceIdentifier`](NBB.Tools.Serilog.Enrichers.ServiceIdentifier) provides an enricher for service identifier.
 It is taken from nbb source / entry assembly name / process name.